Joshua-Deering/Octave/README.md

 * Real-Time-Analyzer (RTA)
 * Support for more Wav-type formats and possibly other formats (mp3, ALAC, AAC, etc.)

+## Current Feature work:
+* Working on moving this project to a fully GUI based setup, using Slint.
+   * (most current work is on GUI branch)

 ---

 Spectrogram of a song: